spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

 #### Step 2: Build your workers

-Note: You must close the Unreal Editor before building your workers.
+**Note:** You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers the command will fail.

 There are two ways to build your worker assemblies (known as “building workers”):

 - Build your workers automatically using the `BuildProject.bat` script. </br>
   This script automatically builds both the server-workers and client-workers required to run your game in the cloud.
 It then compresses your workers and saves them as .zip files to the `<ProjectRoot>\spatial\build\assembly\worker` directory.
 Use this script if you want to build server-workers and client-workers at the same time. <br/><br/>
 - Build your workers manually using the command line. </br>
-  Use the command line when you want to build your server-workers and client-workers separately, or, if you want to build different worker configurations, for example?
-Editor, Test, Shipping or Linux.
+  Use the command line when you want to build your server-workers and client-workers separately.

 <%(#Expandable title="Build your workers using `BuildProject.bat`")%>
 To build your workers using the BuildProject.bat script: